 You will also find 32GB of internal storage here too, which is expandable with a microSD if this is not enough, for the average user 32GB seems to be enough to store plenty of music and videos.

-However if you’re someone who likes to download movies then we definitely recommend investing into a microSD.
+However, if you’re someone who likes to download movies then we definitely recommend investing in a microSD.

 The Huawei P10 Lite has a 12MP f/2.2 lens, this is respectable for the mid-range phone and pixels are large, therefore resulting in a solid image.

 There is no optical stabilisation here that would have been nice but for this price, we were complaining too much and didn’t find it was a deal-breaker.